-Minoxidil or Rogaine is an over the counter medication that is used to stimulate hair growth and slow down hair loss.
+Minoxidil, also known as Rogaine, is an over-the-counter hair loss topical medication that is used to stimulate hair growth and slow down the balding process.
 It is well known for being the first FDA approved medication for the treatment of hair loss related to androgenetic alopecia (AGA).
-Minoxidil was originally conceived to treat high blood pressure, it was found to be an effective treatment for hair growth, and was converted into a topical solution that was applied to the balding areas of individuals with hair loss.
+Minoxidil was originally conceived to treat high blood pressure but it was later found to have an unintended consequence of hair growth.
+The topical version of the medication was formulated to be applied to the balding areas of individuals with hair loss.
 To date, it is one of two FDA approved medications on the market that is effective in the treatment of hair loss with the other one being finasteride (Propecia).
 It has been heralded for its ability to provide measurable hair growth without significant systemic side effects.
-Although not much is known about the mechanism or action of Rogaine on hair growth, it is known that Minoxidil is a potassium channel agonist and contains the chemical structure of nitric oxide, a blood vessel dilator.
-Although not as effective as the prescription based Finasteride, the combination of minoxidil and finasteride has proven to be even more effective when taken together.
+Although not as effective as the prescription based finasteride, the combination of minoxidil and finasteride has proven to be even more effective when both are used in unison.

 Women and Minoxidil

-While Finasteride has proven to be ineffective in treating typical female hair loss, Minoxidil can be used to stimulate hair growth in many women.
-It is recommended that women take only 2% concentration of Minoxidil instead of the recommended 5% for men.
+While finasteride has proven to be ineffective in treating typical female hair loss, minoxidil can be used to stimulate hair growth in many women.
+The approved concentration for women is only 2% of minoxidil instead of the recommended 5% for men.
 Higher concentrations should only be prescribed by a physician.
 Studies were performed on mostly white women ages 18 to 45 with mild to moderate degrees of hair loss.
 The most serious adverse effects reported were hypotension (decrease in blood pressure), and, in rare cases, the appearance of facial hair.